okonomichiyaki/supercat/010-F01-steward.md

 TODO: Grand Ambitions

-✦ Can bot Build, Repair, or Move to take control of an Outlaw city?
+✦ Can bot Build, Repair, or Move to get Imperial control of an Outlaw city?

-✦ Can bot favorable battle to take control of an Outlaw city?
+✦ Can bot favorable battle to get Imperial control of an Outlaw city?

+✦ Does bot have no resources?

+- Can bot Tax for any resource?

 TODO:
 If bot is not the First Regent -> actions to become First Regent If bot IS the First Regent -> actions to stay First Regent

 Imperial Sponsor
 : If the Steward is the First Regent, select an undeclared ambition which an Outlaw is winning or contending.
 -->

 <div class="pagebreak"> </div>
 <#endif>